 North Carolina State University

-NC State University offers a five-day vet camp for high school students each summer.
+NC State University offers a few five-day vet camp sessions for high school students each summer.
 The camp includes demonstrations, lectures, presentations, and a variety of hands-on activities to expose students to the field of veterinary medicine.
-The camp is priced at $500 and includes meals, field trips, activities, t-shirts, and backpacks.
+The camp is priced at $550 and includes meals, transportation, lab materials, activities, t-shirts, binders, and backpacks.
 Lodging is available at an additional cost.

-Purdue University (in Indiana) offers two vet camps for aspiring vets and vet techs: Junior Camp for 8th and 9th-grade students and Senior Camp for 10th, 11th, and 12th-grade students.
+Purdue University in Indiana offers two vet camps for aspiring vets and vet techs: Junior Camp for 8th-grade and 9th-grade students, and Senior Camp for 10th-grade, 11th-grade, and 12th-grade students.
 Students in the program spend a full week enjoying presentations, laboratory work, and hands-on activities.
-The junior camp is priced at $950, and the senior camp is priced at $1500 (all-inclusive); partial scholarships are available.
+The junior camp is priced at $950, and the senior camp is priced at $1500.
+Fees are all-inclusive, and partial scholarships are available.

 Texas A&M University

-Texas A&M offers a three-day vet camp for high school students that are interested in a career in veterinary medicine.
-Applicants must have completed their sophomore year of high school to attend.
-The cost to attend the camp is $530 (plus a $20 application fee).
+Texas A&M offers a four-day vet camp for high school students that are interested in a career in veterinary medicine.
+Applicants must have completed their sophomore year of high school to attend and must meet GPA and volunteering requirements.
+The cost to attend the camp is $530.